academe/Omnipay-Wirecard/README.md

 ### Initialise The Checkout Page Gateway

-This class is created qne configured like this:
+This class is created and configured like this:

 ```php
 $gateway = Omnipay\Omnipay::create('Wirecard_CheckoutPage');